takenet/blip-sdk-python/README.md

 - Go to **Settings** and click in **Connection Information**;
 - Get your bot's `identifier` and `access key`.

-In order to instantiate the client use the `ClientBuilder` class informing the `identifier` and `access key`:
+In order to instantiate the client use the `ClientBuilder` class informing the `identifier` and `access key`

+You can start the client asynchronously or synchronously

+> Asynchronously (the recommended way)

 ```python
 import asyncio